mavlink/mavlink-devguide/en/getting_started/use_libraries.md

 # Using MAVLink Libraries

-The MAVLink [dialect](../messages/README.md#dialects) libraries are used differently depending on the programming language.
-Library-specific details are given in the linked documents.
+The linked documents explain how to use the MAVLink libraries for different programming languages (and from different code generators).

 > **Note** Not all of the libraries are documented.
   If you have experience with the other libraries, please help us update those sections!